|1st Indicator Undefined|

-If an issue or volume had no identifying date (such as a monographic series for which numbers appeared in field 362, but dates appeared in field 260), only the volume or number designation was entered in 936.
+If an issue or volume had no identifying date (such as a monographic series for which numbers appeared in field 362, but dates appeared in field 260 or field 264), only the volume or number designation was entered in 936.
 For example, if the data was Nr.
 28; 1974, the following was entered:

 The National Serials Data Program (NSDP) enters records for serials prior to publication if the publisher requests assignment of an International Standard Serial Number (ISSN).
 In addition to coded data in field 263, prepublication records contain: